Login with RealMe®

 To help agencies achieve the Government’s goals for reduced fleet emissions through optimisation and transition to electric vehicles (EVs), you are required to prepare a fleet optimisation and transition plan.

-You should update your fleet optimisation and transition plan annually so we can provide progress reports to CNGP Ministers, and to ensure your agency has a robust plan and clear pathway to a successful transition.
-Your updated plan should include changes to your agency’s requirements and other considerations that may impact your plans.
+You should update this plan annually so we can provide progress reports to CNGP Ministers and make sure your agency has a clear pathway to a successful transition.

 What to include in your plan

-All plans should provide information outlining your agency’s intentions for its fleet, including:
+All plans should outline your agency’s intentions for its fleet, including:

-• number of anticipated exemptions and summary of the rationale for the exemption/s, as outlined below
+• a list of approved exemptions and summary of the rationale used

-• sign off from your chief executive on your fleet optimisation and transition plan.
+• sign off from your chief executive on both your plan and data collection form.

-You do not need to provide a cost to transition unless it is considered a major barrier.
-In which case, explain with a cost analysis by financial year, and a plan to overcome or address this issue.
+You don’t need to provide a cost to transition unless it’s considered a major barrier.
+If it is, explain, give a cost analysis by financial year, and a plan to overcome this issue.
+Remember, light vehicles are vehicles that weigh 3,500kg or less excluding motorbikes, mopeds, trailers, and watercrafts.

 In the data collection form, indicate the projected size of your vehicle fleet by quarter.
 Include: